ustaxcourt/ef-cms/docs/additional-resources/library-maintenance.md

 `Docker`: Update docker base image version if applicable.

+## Validating Updates
-### After changes are made to any dependencies, deploy to an exp environment to verify that all tests pass!
+ After changes are made to any dependencies, deploy to an exp environment to verify that all tests pass!
-  * If terraform needs to be updated, deploy locally to an exp environment first.
+  * If terraform needs to be updated, deploy from your machine to an experimental environment first.